Human Design and Intentional Parenting

 Discipline Through the Lens of Design

 None of this eliminates the ordinary work of parenting.
-What it does is reduce the friction that comes from applying a general approach to a child with a specific design — and that reduction, accumulated over time, changes the quality of the relationship considerably.
+What it does is reduce the friction that comes from applying a general approach to a child with a specific design, and that reduction, accumulated over time, changes the quality of the relationship considerably.

 Your Own Design in the Picture

-Understanding your own Type, your own not-self patterns, and the places where your conditioning has shaped how you respond to your child's behaviour is as much a part of this practice as understanding your child's chart.
+Understanding your own Type, your own not-self patterns, and the places where your conditioning has shaped how you respond to your child's behavior is as much a part of this practice as understanding your child's chart.

 The Parenting by Design Guide